 Reading of PDFs from within a Mendeley PDF viewer.
 In the viewer, you can highlight text, create notes, and select text.

-Plug-ins to connect to Microsoft Word (PC and Mac), OpenOffice (Mac), and NeoOffice (Mac).
+Plug-ins to connect to Microsoft Word (PC and Mac) and LibreOffice (PC, Mac, and Linux).
 Plug-ins allow access to your Mendeley Library from Word to create citations and bibliographies in your Word document.

 Citing Items in Word with the MS Word Plugin